How to get ice off of your windshield and other tips

-At any time of year—but particularly during the dark and potentially treacherous driving days of winter—it's essential to keep your car windows clear.
-Build in extra time to clear snow and ice off your car before you drive out into the wintry roads.
+At anytime of year, especially during the dark and potentially treacherous driving days of winter, it's essential to keep your car windows clear.
+Be sure to build in extra time to remove snow and ice from your car and windshield before you drive out onto the wintry roads.

 - Before you tackle accumulations on the windows, check to see that the tailpipe is free of snow.
+Snow covering your tailpipe could lead to carbon monoxide buildup in your car.
 After that, turn on the car and run the defroster.
 It may take five minutes or more to warm up the car and start the melting process.
-Clear snow from the roof, hood, and trunk lid while you wait.
+Clear snow from the roof, hood and trunk lid while you wait.

 - Next, clear the side windows and rear windows.
 Do the windshield last to give the defroster more time to start melting the ice.

-- Don't forget to clear your exterior mirrors, headlights, taillights, and turn signals.
+- Don't forget to clear your exterior mirrors, headlights, taillights and turn signals.
 Your last steps: Clear off and dry your wiper blades and make sure your wiper fluid nozzles are clear.
-(And if your wipers are more than six months old or they're not clearing the windows properly, it's time to replace them.)
+If your wipers are more than six months old or they're not clearing the windows properly, it's time to replace them.

 - To lessen or prevent buildup in the first place, you also could use a product specifically designed for this purpose on your windows.
 Ask your mechanic or the staff at an automotive supply store for recommendations, and be sure to follow the manufacturer's instructions when applying.

-- Use the ridged side of a plastic ice scraper for ice accumulations.
+- Use the ridged side of a plastic ice scraper to get ice off the windshield.
 Make vertical slashes down the window, and then scrape across the window surface to break up the ice into smaller chunks.

-- Never pour hot water over icy windows to clear them.
+- Never pour hot water on a car covered in ice.
 The rapid temperature change can cause glass to crack or shatter.
 And don't use a screwdriver, metal key or other sharp item to chip ice away.
 These can scratch or shatter the glass.

 - Sometimes your visibility can be hampered from inside the car.
-Always keep the air vent set to 'fresh' rather than 'recirculate,' which can contribute to foggy windows.
-Your vehicle's defroster can help reduce the problem, as can opening your windows slightly.
+Always keep the air vent set to "fresh" rather than "recirculate," which can contribute to foggy windows.
+Your car's defroster can help reduce the problem, as can opening your windows slightly.
 For best results, use your air conditioner.
 Air conditioners are designed to remove moisture from the air, and they can do that job even when the heater is on.
 Finally, keep a clean microfiber cloth in the car to clear stubborn foggy spots.

 - The driver and passengers should shake off as much snow and moisture from their clothes and shoes as possible before entering the car.
 This lessens the moisture level in the carpeting and upholstery and helps prevent fog buildup.